 What if I am admitted Conditionally to my graduate program?

 Conditional admission is granted to some students whose academic credentials do not meet the university’s published minimum criteria.
 Conditional students have through their first 9 credit hours of coursework to earn a graduate GPA of 3.0 or better, at which time their conditional status is removed and they become regular graduate students.
 Under this scholarship program, students admitted to conditional status are not eligible for the scholarship until this initial period has been cleared and they have been transitioned to regular graduate student status.

 Can I combine this scholarship with my GI Bill or Tuition Assistance?

 Absolutely!
 Once you are admitted to your graduate program, you will work with either the RaiderConnect office or the Veterans Military Center (VMC) at Wright State to get your GI Bill, Tuition Assistance, or other military benefits aid set up and entered onto your account.
 The Wright State ONG Graduate Scholarship is then applied on top of those benefits up to the full amount of your tuition if that gap is $2,000 or less.
 Many receiving these benefits may end up with no out-of-pocket tuition cost at all!

 Is the scholarship renewable?
 For how long?

-The scholarship can be renewed for every semester of full-time enrollment (6 credit hours or more) until the degree or certificate is completed.
+The scholarship can be renewed for every semester of full-time enrollment (6 graduate credit hours or more) until the degree or certificate is completed.
 Students in their final semester who have fewer than 6 credit hours required to complete the degree may have the full-time enrollment requirement waived.
 Renewal is contingent on maintaining a satisfactory GPA (3.0 or better) and adequate progress towards the degree as determined by a program adviser.

 Is the scholarship available for every program?